 The reservoir is a famous spot for fishermen: most just park their cars and use forest paths to reach the shore and set up their fishing game.

-*men dressed with costumes and masks inspired by folklore and aiming to chase the evil spirits away (similar to Carnival processions after Shrovetide and before Easter).
+*Kukeri: men dressed in traditional costumes and masks inspired by folklore and aiming to chase the evil spirits away (similar to Carnival processions after Shrovetide and before Easter in other parts of the world).

-Even if you miss the Kukeri you can still buy handmade little souvenirs with them or purchase homemade sausages, rakia, brass bells, crafts and traditional colorful rugs at the farmer’s markets around the village.
+Even if you miss the Kukeri you can still buy handmade little souvenirs.
+Outdoor markets also offer pretty much everthing from homemade sausages, rakia, brass bells, crafts and traditional rugs in vibrant colors.

 Several of the most famous caves in Bulgaria are scattered across the region including the famous Devil’s Throat and Yagodinska: the longest cave in the Rhodope mountains.
 But visiting each of the caves takes time and with the slow transportation from one place to another I suggest you choose between lake watching and cave watching and leave at least 2 full days for exploring the area.